jonlpersson/ed-latimore/site/_posts/2022-07-25-my-review-of-the-bosley-revitalizer-272-laser-cap.md

 ![Controller pad for Bosley Revitalizer 272 cap](/assets/images/drafts/controller-pad-for-revitalizer-cap.jpg "Controller pad for Bosley Revitalizer 272 cap"){: width="300" height="400"}

-While I doubt anything dangerous would happen if you used it more frequently than this, it wouldn’t speed up the rate of hair restoration, as the [rate of hair growth is a fixed upper limit.](https://www.medicalnewstoday.com/articles/326764){: target="_blank" rel="noopener noreferrer"} On average, hair tends to grow between 0.5 and 1.7 centimeters per month.
+While I doubt anything dangerous would happen if you used it more frequently than this, it wouldn’t speed up the rate of hair restoration, as the [rate of hair growth is a fixed upper limit.](https://www.medicalnewstoday.com/articles/326764){: target="_blank" rel="noopener noreferrer"}&nbsp;On average, hair tends to grow between 0.5 and 1.7 centimeters per month.
 This is equivalent to around 0.2 to 0.7 inches.

 This Bosley Revitalizer is extremely easy to use.
 You just put the cap on, turn the switch, and let it do its thing.